luongch/holonow-server/README.md

     - this doesn't always update right away so some livestreams appear as live when they have already ended

 ## Things to do
-- make use of cache to avoid writing to the db everytime
+- [ ] make use of cache to avoid writing to the db everytime
-- add table for authors that includes their profile pic
+- [ ] add table for authors that includes their profile pic
-- add endpoints to create users
+- [ ] add endpoints to create users
-- add authentication
+- [ ] add authentication
-- add favorites for users
+- [ ] add favorites for users
-- add ability to search
+- [x] add search endpoint

 ## Deployment